Long Term Forecasts 2016 – 2031

 Report Published: August 2016

-- Falling residential building, a key driver of growth over the last three years,
+- Dwellings investment, a key driver of growth over the past three years, will peak within a year and then decline for three years,

 A subscription to Long Term Forecasts 2016 – 2031 report includes: